j-ulrich/jquery-simulate-ext/doc/drag-n-drop.md

 	* `simulate-drop` (target: dragged element if one exists, else drop element)

-It should be noted that the target of the simulated events can differ from the target of a real drag'n'drop:
+It should be noted that the target of the simulated events can differ from the target of a real drag & drop:
-* The target of the drag events is always the element on which the drag is simulated.
+* The target of the drag start events (`mousedown` etc.) is always the element on which the drag is simulated.
 	With a real drag, the target would be the topmost, visible element at the position of the `mousedown`.
 	To see the difference, imagine the following example of two `div` elements:

 	![Two nested divs.
 The inner div covers the center of the outer div.](https://raw.github.com/j-ulrich/jquery-simulate-ext/master/doc/divs.png)

-	When the drag is simulated on the `#outerDiv`, the events will target `#outerDiv` while a real drag on the center of the `#outerDiv` (black cross in the image) would target the `#innerDiv`.
-The way it is implemented makes the behavior of drag simulations more predictable (you explicitly name the element to be dragged and don't get surprised that another element is dragged because it covers the center of the element to be dragged).
+	When a drag is simulated on the `#outerDiv`, the events will target `#outerDiv` while a real drag on the center of the `#outerDiv` (black cross in the image) would target the `#innerDiv`.
+The way it is implemented makes the behavior of drag simulations more predictable (you explicitly name the element to be dragged and don't get surprised that another element is dragged because it covers the center of the element you expect to be dragged).
 	If you explicitly want to simulate a drag on the element at a given position, retrieve the element using `document.elementFromPoint()` and simulate the drag on that element.
+* In some browsers (Chrome, Firefox, Safari?), the target of the `mousemove` event is "different from a real drag" if the drag is outside of the viewport of	the browser (which is basically not possible to achieve with a real drag).
+The reason is that in those browsers, the function `document.elementFromPoint()` returns `null` when the position is outside of the viewport.
+In such a case, the events are triggered on the dragged element.
+However, this should be a rare use case.
-* The target of a drop is different from a real drop when the center of the drop target (or the end of the drag) lies outside of the viewport since in most (not all!) browsers, the `document.elementFromPoint()` function returns `null` in that case.
+* The same applies to the target of the drop events if the center of the drop target (or the end of the drag) lies outside of the viewport.
 In such a case, the drop is simulated on either the dragged element (if one exists) or the element on which the drop is simulated.
-However, this should be a very rare case.
+Again, this should be a rare use case.

 #### Example: ####